 Though the biggest difference lies in flexibility.

 Serverless platform such as AWS Lambda provides extraordinary user experience and agility to deploy serverless applications.
 However, those platforms impose even more constraints in extensibility.
-They are arguably "hard-coded" PaaS.
+They are arguably "hard-coded" PaaS, so KubeVela differ from them in similar way.

-KubeVela can easily deploy both Kubernetes based serverless workloads such as Knative/OpenFaaS, or cloud based functions such as AWS Lambda.
-Simply register them as a "component" in KubeVela platform.
+On the other hand, KubeVela can easily deploy both Kubernetes based serverless workloads such as Knative/OpenFaaS, or cloud based functions such as AWS Lambda.

 The typical example is Hashicorp's Waypoint.
 Waypoint is a developer facing tool which introduces a consistent workflow (i.e., build, deploy, release) to ship applications on top of different platforms.

 KubeVela can be integrated with such tools seamlessly.
-In this case, developers would use the Waypoint workflow as the UI to deploy and manage applications across hybrid environments leveraging KubeVela as core deployment engine.
+In this case, developers would use the Waypoint workflow as the UI to deploy and release applications with KubeVela as the underlying deployment platform.

 Helm is a package manager for Kubernetes that provides package, install, and upgrade a set of YAML files for Kubernetes as a unit.

-KubeVela as a modern deployment system can naturally deploys Helm charts across hybrid environments.
-For example, you could easily use KubeVela to declare and deploy an application which is composed by a WordPress Helm chart and a AWS RDS instance defined by Terraform, attach traits to the chart, or distribute the chart to multiple clusters.
-KubeVela itself also leverages Helm to manage the capability addons in runtime Kubernetes clusters.
+KubeVela as a modern deployment system can naturally deploy Helm charts.
+For example, you could use KubeVela to define an application that is composed by a WordPress chart and a AWS RDS Terraform module, orchestrate the components' topology, and then deploy them to multiple environments following certain strategy.

-KubeVela is a Kubernetes add-on for building modern application deployment system.
+KubeVela is a modern application deployment system built with cloud native stack.
 It leverages Open Application Model and Kubernetes as control plane to resolve a hard problem - making shipping applications enjoyable.

 Here are some recommended next steps: